stas/thesis/chapters/2_architecture.md

 sessions.

-The memberships model serves to provide information on which user has access to which conversation.
+The memberships model serves to provide information on which user has access to to conversations.
 Where friendship model, which uses the membership through the single table inheritance, provides information on which user know about each other, this way providing the minimum networking aspects.